codalab/codalab-worksheets/docs/Server-Setup.md

 CodaLab) and (ii) productionization (you want to deploy this as a system that people will use).
 Each will build on this basic framework in a different way.

-If you want to update CodaLab (and run any database migrations), run the following commands:
+If you want to update CodaLab, run the following commands:

+    git pull
     ./codalab_service.py pull
     ./codalab_service.py start

+This will grab the latest Docker images, migrate the database, and start or restart all the CodaLab services.
+Any ongoing runs should not be affected.

 # Development